Seven Months' War: Battle of Qeytuqo Tuasha

 While Fabritsian's army surrounded the camp from three sides, Yakobi surrounded it from the river side, where most of the distinguished Kabardians would be killed.

 The battle started at 7 AM and ended at 12 PM with the complete annihilation of the Kabardian forces and the destruction of their headquarters, overwhelmed by the strategically, technologically, and numerically superior Russian troops.

 Towards the end, Fabritsian sent his infantry army deep into the camp to completely destroy the remaining Kabardians with close combat.
 Very few Kabardians managed to escape according to the Russian report.
 Fabritsian's army suffered 16 deaths and 34 wounded while Yakobi's forces suffered 20 deaths and 80 wounded during the battle.
 The remaining Kabardian forces outside of the camp retreated to the Baksan River.
 The battle was fought mainly under the command of Fabritsian.

 The common folk, including the defeated commoner infantry force numbering up to 6,000 according to the Russian sources, residing approximately 6–7 kilometers away, did not come to the aid of the Kabardian princes.
 Even if they had received the news in time, due to the short duration of the battle, it was difficult for the infantry to reach the location especially in an organized manner, and the Russian forces would not have permitted such a movement.
 Representatives of the Kabardian people, deprived of their leaders and dissatisfied with their princes, went to General Yakobi's camp and asked for mercy and peace in exchange for surrender.
 Yakobi told the representatives that the Kabardian people were subjects of the Russian Czarina, who had been forced into submission by force of arms, and that if any of the princes did not submit, all the subjects of that prince would also become rebels.

-A song about the battle, compiled by the Circassian ethnograph Noguma Shora:
+A song about the battle, compiled by the Circassian ethnograph Shora Nogmov:

 "The next day, the General brought his two armies.

 At dawn, it was a burning fire that continued.

 Burning us inside, scattering us piece by piece.

 Neither horse nor rider could help one another anymore.

 Thunderous blasts (cannon fire) echoed through the vast valley.

 Our horsemen were shouting madly in fury.

 They gathered and showed what it meant to fight to the very end.

 Our horsemen, desperately, were waging an infantry battle.

 That very day, they learned how to fight in the Turkish (janissary style infantry war) way."